Constitutional Court of Thailand: Appointment of Jaruvan Maintaka as auditor-general

-On 24 June 2003, a petition was filed with the Constitutional Court seeking its decision on the constitutionality of Jaruvan Maintaka's appointment by the Senate as auditor-general.
+On 24 June 2003, a petition was filed with the Constitutional Court seeking its decision on the constitutionality of Khunying Jaruvan Maintaka's appointment by the Senate as auditor-general.
 Jaruvan was one of three nominees for the position of auditor-general in 2001, along with Prathan Dabpet and Nontaphon Nimsomboon.
 Prathan received five votes from the eight person State Audit Commission (SAC) while Jaruvan received three votes.
 According to the constitution, State Audit Commission chairman Panya Tantiyavarong should have submitted Prathan's nomination to the Senate, as he received the majority of votes.
 However, on 3 July 2001, the SAC chairman submitted a list of all three candidates for the post of auditor-general to the Senate, which later voted to select Khunying Jaruvan Maintaka.

 The Constitutional Court ruled on 6 July 2004 that the selection process that led to the appointment of Jaruvan as auditor-general was unconstitutional.
 The court noted that the constitution empowers the SAC to nominate only one person with the highest number of votes from a simple majority, not three as had been the case.
 The court stopped short of saying she had to leave her post.
 However, when the Constitutional Court had ruled on 4 July 2002 that the then Election Commission chairman Sirin Thoopklam's election to the body was unconstitutional, the president of the court noted "when the court rules that the selection [process] was unconstitutional and has to be redone, the court requires the incumbent to leave the post".

 Jaruwan refused to resign without a royal dismissal from King Bhumibol Adulyadej.
 She noted "I came to take the position as commanded by a royal decision, so I will leave the post only when directed by such a decision."
 The State Audit Commission later nominated Wisut Montriwat, former deputy permanent secretary of the ministry of finance, for the post of auditor-general.
 The Senate approved the nomination on 10 May 2005.
 However, King Bhumibol Adulyadej, in an unprecedented move, withheld his royal assent.
 The National Assembly did not hold a vote to overthrow the royal veto.
-In October 2005 the Senate rejected a motion to reaffirm her appointment, and instead deferred the decision to the SAC.
+In October 2005, the Senate rejected a motion to reaffirm her appointment, and instead deferred the decision to the SAC.

 On 15 February 2006 the State Audit Commission (SAC) reinstated Auditor-General Khunying Jaruvan Maintaka.
 Its unanimous decision came after it received a memo from the office of King Bhumibol Adulyadej's principal private secretary, directing that the situation be resolved.

-The controversy led many to reinterpret the political and judicial role of the king in Thailand's constitutional monarchy.
+The controversy led many to reinterpret the political and judicial role of the King in Thailand's constitutional monarchy.